-- Be accountable to RPAG members and members of the public by sharing how RPAG feedback and recommendations are used or not used in accordance with WAC 480-100-625. - Provide opportunities for public comment in each RPAG meeting. - Make RPAG materials available to RPAG members and members of the public at least three business days ahead of each RPAG meeting. - Be clear about the level of decision-making power the RPAG has throughout the IRP process.
+- Be accountable to RPAG members and members of the public by sharing how RPAG and public feedback and recommendations are used or not used in accordance with WAC 480-100-625. - Provide opportunities for public comment in each RPAG meeting. - Provide RPAG members with a synopsis of feedback from public webinars. - Make RPAG materials available to RPAG members and members of the public at least three business days ahead of each RPAG meeting (per WAC 480-100-630).
+PSE will aspire to provide materials earlier whenever possible in order to provide sufficient time for review. - Tailor information to support RPAG members in their advisory role related to resource planning, while being cognizant of the fact that members have different types and levels of expertise. - Be clear about the level of engagement on the International Association of Public Participation (IAP2) spectrum in which PSE is engaging the RPAG throughout the IRP process.
+See Attachment A for the IAP2 Spectrum.